-Because once the holidays end, tax season will commence!
+Because once the holidays end, the tax season will commence!

-With the spirit of Christmas at an all-time high, it is becoming increasingly difficult to concentrate on work these days.
+With the spirit of Christmas at a high, it is becoming increasingly difficult to concentrate on work these days.
 Irrespective of profession, everyone wants to plan holiday getaways, attend parties and shop for gifts (in case they haven’t already).
-December proves to be a difficult month to stay on-target with professional commitments.
+The Christmas countdown has begun and it iis already difficult to stay on-target with professional commitments.

 For CPAs and accounting firms, January means the start of a 3-month long tax season!
 Hence there’s no scope of wavering one’s attention for even a day!
 But then again – it’s almost Christmas, and completing the to-do list is a feat in itself for accountants!
 To fight such lulls at work – especially during this time follow this listicle:

 Do it on a regular basis, if possible.
 Discussing work and clients informally will help everyone gauge the pressure they’re in and even come out with better ways to wrap up all the work.
 According to a 2015 Accountemps survey of 1,000 workers across USA, 22% of them revealed their productivity decreases during the holiday season.